 SUBVISION is a richly colored short animated film that explores the nightmarish qualities implied in the ancient Greek mythic encounter of Daphne and Apollo.
-SUBVISION reveals the disturbing details laden within the myth, exposing the underpinnings of our own modern day questions of power, sex and gender.
+SUBVISION reveals the disturbing details laden within the myth, exposing the underpinnings of our own modern-day questions of power, sex, and gender.

 Wood nymph Daphne ever sensitive to the needs of the forest is tending to a woodland stream that has become clogged with debris.
-In the dark shadowy recesses of the surrounding thicket of trees a shadowy wolf has picked up and followed Daphne's scent and is now lurking in the darkness watching her every move with an intense hunger.
+In the dark shadowy recesses of the surrounding thicket of trees, a shadowy wolf has picked up and followed Daphne's scent and is now lurking in the darkness watching her every move with a pang of intense hunger.
 The intensity of the wolf's gaze triggers the hairs on the back of Daphne's neck.
 Her heart suddenly beats faster as Daphne senses she's being stalked.
 She quickly eyes the surrounding area looking for the danger and an opposing escape route.

 The wolf bursts from the shadows, Daphne instantly makes a mad dash into the forest.
 Amongst the whipping branches suddenly the wolf is in front of her blocking her path.
 Daphne changes her course but is again blocked.
 She changes direction again and yet again then realizes it is a pack and that she is trapped.